evekb/evedev-kb/common/esi/docs/Api/MailApi.md

 Return mail headers

 Return the 50 most recent mail headers belonging to the character that match the query criteria.
-Queries can be filtered by label, and last_mail_id can be used to paginate backwards.  ---  Alternate route: `/v1/characters/{character_id}/mail/`  Alternate route: `/legacy/characters/{character_id}/mail/`  Alternate route: `/dev/characters/{character_id}/mail/`   ---  This route is cached for up to 30 seconds
+Queries can be filtered by label, and last_mail_id can be used to paginate backwards.  ---  This route is cached for up to 30 seconds

 ### Example
 ```php